andaze/WebCorporate/content/solution/workforce-analytics/index.en.md

 ### Human Resources Department

-・Remote work system has been introduced, but it is difficult to see and evaluate how telecommuting employees work.
+* Remote work system has been introduced, but it is difficult to see and evaluate how telecommuting employees work.

-・We are also having trouble getting qualitative responses from business unit managers regarding their evaluations.
+* We are also having trouble getting qualitative responses from business unit managers regarding their evaluations.

 ### Information System Division

-・We want to analyze employee utilization status, but we cannot extract the necessary data and the analysis is not going well.
+* We want to analyze employee utilization status, but we cannot extract the necessary data and the analysis is not going well.

-・I am concerned about the extent to which I can obtain employee availability data from a privacy perspective.
+* I am concerned about the extent to which I can obtain employee availability data from a privacy perspective.

 ### Business unit management

-・Remote work is difficult to manage because telecommuting employees cannot see if they are overworking or slacking off.
+* Remote work is difficult to manage because telecommuting employees cannot see if they are overworking or slacking off.

-・Subordinates' overtime work has been approved as applied for with no objective work status in sight.
+* Subordinates' overtime work has been approved as applied for with no objective work status in sight.